ndthanh/SIM_Integration/readme.md

         database:'movedb'

 #### 4. Start and test the service
+- turn on your mySQL server if needed

 - open up your terminal and go to the project folder then type in: